SteeltoeOSS/Documentation/api/v4/configuration/encryption-resolver.md

 ```csharp
 builder.Host.ConfigureServices((context, services) => services.ConfigureEncryptionResolver(context.Configuration, new MyEncryption()));
 ```
-NOTE: creating encryption algorithms is notoriously difficult.
-Only use this if you know wat you are doing.
+NOTE: Creating encryption algorithms is notoriously difficult.
+Only use this if you know what you are doing.